-Well first, use what you already have but better – you don’t need to invest heavily in new systems, or completely change the way you work to successfully fundraise.
-So start with what you have; for example, if you are running an event, is this a scope to invite donors along to this, or kindly get the public involved? – maybe you and your stuff, all take part of the fundraising event to raise money for your charity, so you could ask the public to get involved in raising money too.
+Well, first, use what you already have but better – you don’t need to invest heavily in new systems or completely change the way you work on fundraising successfully.
+So start with what you have; for example, if you are running an event, is this a scope to invite donors along to this, or kindly get the public involved? – maybe you and your staff all take part in the fundraising event to raise money for your charity, so you could ask the public to get involved in raising money too.

 Also, think about how you can bust the impact of your events, like using social media to promote them to the wider public and perhaps get them to sign up,

-This can help to give people, even who aren’t there more of a sense of what you are about and also keep then engaged.
+This can help give people, even those who aren’t there, more of a sense of what you are about and keep them engaged.

-– Are you in social media? if so, can more of your messages be about fundraising and if not, is it worth considering building your online profile,
+– Are you on social media? if so, can more of your messages be about fundraising, and if not, is it worth considering building your online profile,

-If you are communicating with people via email, think about subscribing to an email marketing service to help you manage those communications.
+If you communicate with people via email, think about subscribing to an email marketing service to help you manage those communications.